-- additional traffic served by a small access and narrow road heavily congested with parked cars (Watery Lane) will lead to adverse highway safety impacts (to people and property), - the junctions onto Torrisholme road are narrow and cannot accommodate additional traffic, - increase in traffic will exacerbate existing difficulties for emergency vehicles and the local bus service navigating Watery Lane, - active bus stops are over 400m from the site (contrary to the TA), - challenges to the robustness of the TA and the traffic survey undertaken, - lack of visitor parking on the new estate which is likely to exacerbate parking on Watery Lane - a second access route should be considered to mitigate impacts to Watery Lane.
+- Additional traffic served by a small access and narrow road heavily congested with parked cars (Watery Lane) will lead to adverse highway safety impacts (to people and property) and will exacerbate existing difficulties for emergency vehicles and the local bus service navigating Watery Lane. - The junctions onto Torrisholme Toad are narrow and cannot accommodate additional traffic. - Active bus stops are over 400m from the site (contrary to the TA). - Challenges to the robustness of the TA and the traffic survey undertaken. - Lack of visitor parking on the new estate which is likely to exacerbate parking on Watery Lane. - A second access route should be considered to mitigate impacts to Watery Lane.